2024–25 Blackburn Rovers F.C. season

-The 2024–25 season is the 137th season in the history of Blackburn Rovers Football Club and their seventh consecutive season in the Championship.
-In addition to the domestic league, the club would also participate in the FA Cup, and the EFL Cup.
+The 2024–25 season was the 137th season in the history of Blackburn Rovers Football Club and their seventh consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

 Season summary

 May

 On 18 May 2024, Rovers announced their retained list, The club confirmed they activated the one-year options in the contracts of Sam Gallagher & Tyrhys Dolan, meaning the attacking duo will remain contracted to the club for a further 12 months, discussions are ongoing with Kyle McFadzean & John Fleck while Sam Barnes, Lenni Cirino, Ben Fyles, Jay Haddow, Jared Harlock, Ethan Walker & Charlie Weston, along with second year scholar Ben Thirkill, will not be retained by the club upon the expiration of their current agreements.

 June

 On 14 June 2024, Rovers announced the appointments of Rudy Gestede as Head of Football Operations, replacing Gregg Broughton, and the return of John Park as Head of Recruitment, replacing Sean Kimberley.